On-Campus Employment

 If you do not have a Social Security Number (SSN), you will need to apply for one in person at the nearest Social Security Administration Office.
 Visit the Social Security Number information page for the details on how to apply for a social security number.

 - F-1 students will need to work with their supervisor to complete an International Student Employment Form (pdf).
-Once sections 1 and 2 of the form are completed, student must email the completed form to the ISSO to be signed by an ISSO Advisor.
+Once sections 1 and 2 of the form are completed, student must submit the "On-Campus Employment Form Request" in the ISSO Portal.
+An ISSO Advisor will review and sign section 3 of the form and upload the completed document to the portal.

 - J-1 students who are sponsored by Brandeis will need to request a "J-1 On-Campus Work Authorization Letter" by completing and submitting a "Student On-Campus Employment Request" in the ISSO Portal.